 - Seat belt injuries

 - Whiplash injuries

 In fact, the National Highway Traffic Safety Administration has stated that approximately one out of every 50 motor vehicle accidents throughout the United States is head on collision.
-However, nearly one in 10 traffic fatalities is the result of a head on car crash.
+However, more than one in 10 traffic fatalities is the result of a head on car crash.
 If you have been injured in one of these accidents, it is advised to seek immediate medical attention.
 These medical documents will also be useful to a car accident attorney when formulating a case against a negligent driver.

 Air Bag Failure Can Increase the Dangers of Head On Collisions